 Yet when it comes to carpentry I’m ALL thumbs—impatient, exasperated by precision, and inclined to injury as a result.
 Woodworker, I am not.

-But with the emergence of the first white snowdrop this month, I decided to freshen up the property.
+But with the emergence of the first white snowdrop, I decided to freshen up the property.
 And so I found myself at the Dreaded Depot on a drizzly Friday night, talking vapour barrier at what should have been—for any sane person not seized by spring ‘projectitis’—cocktail hour.